ferlanferlani/nexpress-auth/README.md

      ```

 2. **MongoDB Database**: This application uses MongoDB as its database.
 You need to create a database first.
 You can create it in [MongoDB Cloud](https://cloud.mongodb.com/).
-    After you create it, go to the database->connect->drivers copy menu to take the database connection string, then paste it in the environment variable
+    After you create it, go to the menu database->connect->drivers to take the database connection string, then paste it in the environment variable

      ```bash
      DATABASE_URL=youconnectionstring